arcus/education_modules/tidy_data/tidy_data.md

 A tidy version of this data is shown below.
 Is it simpler now to ask for the maximum temperature on March 13, 2010?

 <div class = "hint">
-Notice how the date field is united here, which may seem to go against some of the principles we've argued for.
+Notice how the date field is united in the tidy data below, which may seem to go against some of the principles we've argued for.
 Dates are so frequently used, however, that it's very easy to extract, from a given date, the year, month, day, and even the day of the week, using computational methods.
-Whether to break out a date into year, month, and day depends a lot on your use case (for example, are you planning on obtaining temperature averages across all of June, and comparing June low temperature averages across years?
+Whether to break out a date into year, month, and day depends a lot on your use case.
+For example, are you planning on obtaining temperature averages across all of June, and comparing June low temperature averages across years?
 </div>